zhouchangui/electron/docs/api/browser-window.md

 ### Instance Properties

-Objects created with `new BrowserWindow` have the following properties:
+In addition to the [instance properties of `TopLevelWindow`](top-level-window.md#instance-properties), objects created with `new BrowserWindow` also have the following properties:

 ```javascript
 const { BrowserWindow } = require('electron')